cunarist/tokio-with-wasm/README.md

 This library assumes that you're compilng your Rust project with `wasm-pack` and `wasm-bindgen`, which focuses on `wasm32-unknown-unknown` Rust target.

-When using `spawn_blocking()`, the number of web workers are automatically adjusted adapting to the parallel tasks that has been queued by `spawn_blocking`.
+When using `spawn_blocking()`, the number of web workers are automatically adjusted adapting to the number of parallel tasks.
 Refer to the docs for additional details.

-On native platforms, `tokio_with_wasm::tokio` is the real `tokio` with `full` features.
+On native platforms, `tokio_with_wasm::tokio` is the real `tokio` with the `full` feature enabled.
 On the web, `tokio_with_wasm::tokio` is made up of JavaScript glue code that mimics the behavior of real `tokio`.
 Because `tokio_with_wasm` doesn't have its own runtime and adapts to the JavaScript event loop, advanced features of `tokio` might not work.

 After building your webassembly module and preparing it for deployment, ensure that your web server is configured to include cross-origin-related HTTP headers in its responses.
 Set the [`cross-origin-opener-policy`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cross-Origin-Opener-Policy) to `same-origin` and [`cross-origin-embedder-policy`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cross-Origin-Embedder-Policy) to `require-corp`.
 These headers enable clients using your website to gain access to `SharedArrayBuffer` web API, which is something similar to shared memory on the web.
 Additionally, don't forget to specify the MIME type `application/wasm` for `.wasm` files within the server configurations to ensure optimal performance.